<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Needles come down at a 45-degree angle.
 The prober needs two access points on the board make connections.

 • The machine programmer figures out the value and sets it.
-That value is then verified by the machine.
+The machine then verifies the value.

 • The test may show you need to thevenize a circuit.
 This means you have some interconnecting circuits that can’t immediately be figured out, so you pull components out of the circuit and theorize what’s going on with the rest of the circuit.